Why Learning Disability Services Now Dominate Social Care Spend — And What Providers Must Do Next

 • Employment & education – sustained paid work, apprenticeships, college, skills development.

-4. Prepare for the re-tender wave
+4) Prepare for the re-tender wave

 • Refreshing your service model narrative so it clearly links to independence, housing, employment and outcomes.

-5. Invest in your own commercial and tender capability
+5) Invest in commercial and tender capability

 As budgets tighten, the gap between “good operational provider” and “strategically sharp provider” will widen.
 The organisations that thrive will be those that: